 Cara Pollard, BS, MM, DMA

 Musicology majors often continue their studies in prestigious doctoral programs around the U.S. and abroad, where they conduct deeper research specific to their areas of interest.
-Our graduates have gone on to doctoral programs at The Ohio State University, The University of North Carolina-Chapel Hill, Florida State University, University of North Texas and others.
-Our alumni have gone on to teach at all educational levels, and to work as musical archivists, historians and authors.
+Our graduates have gone on to doctoral programs at The Ohio State University, The University of North Carolina-Chapel Hill, Florida State University, University of North Texas, and others.
+Our alumni teach at all educational levels, and work as musical archivists, historians, authors, and university administrators.

 Your faculty advisor will work with you to choose the right combination of courses and mentor you so you can reach your goals.